Ahlcon Public School: Subjects & activities

 Besides using English as its medium of instruction for the major courses (Elementary courses, Mathematics, Sciences, Economics & Social Studies), the school also imparts communication skills in Hindi, French, and Sanskrit.
 There are three main elective streams for study beyond Class 10th: Science, Commerce, and Humanities.

 Co-curricular activities include art, crafts, dance, and vocal and instrumental music.
 Culturally, the school has computer, drama, quizzing, yoga, music (instrumental as well as vocal) and art groups.
 The school is host to myriad inter-school as well as intra-school competitions.
-The school has also founded a charitable wing for the economically disadvantaged and imparts night classes to their children as well.
+The school also had founded a charitable wing for the economically disadvantaged and imparts night classes to their children as well.
 Silico Battles, an inter-school computer festival organized every year by the school, has seen record participation from the best schools of Delhi and NCR.

+The school celebrated the Silver Jubilee of its establishment in 2013.

+School magazine

 The school magazine, Vivitsa, is a popular annual publication which highlights the achievements of the school's students in various arenas, and publishes selected creative pieces submitted by various students.
-The school celebrated the Silver Jubilee of its establishment in 2013.